-General Guidelines for a Pitta-Pacifying-Lifestyle
+General Guidelines for a Pitta-Pacifying Lifestyle

 - Surrendering rather than controlling.

-- A moderate exercise routine that includes a challenging form of yoga, swimming or biking, about five times per week.
+- A moderate exercise routine that includes a challenging form of yoga, swimming, or biking, about five times per week.
 Avoid exercising during the hot part of the day.

-- Keeping yourself cool, mind and body.
+- Keeping your mind and body cool.

-- Sweet and soothing music, smells, scenes and company.
+- Sweet and soothing music, smells, scenes, and company.